mprestin77/oci-node-maintenance-handler/README.md

 *   **OKE Cluster Access:** Ensure you have [configured cluster access](https://docs.oracle.com) via your `kubeconfig` file.

 #### Copy Files from Github
-Install [git](https://github.com/git-guides/install-git) and clone github files to your local machine or OCI staging VM
+Install [git](https://github.com/git-guides/install-git) and clone the repository to your local machine or OCI staging VM:
 ```text
 git clone https://github.com/mprestin77/oci-node-maintenance-handler.git
 ```
-It should create a "oci-node-maintenance-handler" directory with the files cloned from the github
+This command creates a directory named oci-node-maintenance-handler containing the source files.
+After cloning, navigate into the new directory to begin the setup.

 #### Login to OCI Container Registry